volodymyrhudyma/blog/content/blog/2020-09-03-algorithms-merge-sort-in-javascript.md

 Merge Sort is an efficient sorting algorithm that is useful for sorting linked lists and large records.

 Its average complexity is `O(NlogN)` and it produces a stable sort, which means that the same items in the original list retain their original positions in the sorted list.

+Make sure to play with it and see you in the next article.